 As flights to the mainland from Galapagos depart mid-morning, it is an early start for our last morning on the islands.
 Depending on the time of our flight, our time spent on this final excursion could be limited.

 Kicker Rock (Leon Dormido) is the magnificent basalt remains of a crater in the middle of the sea, the shape resembling a sleeping lion.
-The rock rises 150 metres above the surface and is divided into two parts by a narrow channel.
+The rock rises 150 meters above the surface and is divided into two parts by a narrow channel.
 We cruise through the channel, with nesting seabirds on either side of the boat, tropic birds overhead, marine iguanas in the water and resting on the rocks and many sea lions also present.
-Snorkelling gives us the opportunity to see Galapagos sharks, and possibly a hammer head shark among sea turtles and an incredible biodiversity of invertebrates on the wall.
+Snorkeling give us the opportunity to see Galapagos sharks, and with some luck even hammer head sharks among sea turtles and an incredible biodiversity of invertebrates on the wall.

 Sadly, all good things must come to an end and we say farewell to the Galapagos Islands.
-We head to the airport for our mid-morning flight back to Quito for the last night of the tour.
-Upon arrival in Quito Airport we are transferred back to our hotel for an overnight stay.
-Our local representative may stop by at your hotel this evening to get your feedback trip on your Galapagos experience.
+We head to the airport for our mid-morning flight back to Guayaquil or Quito.